acegal1/Group1_Final_Project/README.md

 This respository includes the dataset, source code, images and other relevants documents for the Arizona UFO Sightings and Predictions project.

 ## Topic Rationale
 Arizona is one of the top tourist destinations in the world for UFO sightings due to the high number of sightings over the last 50 years - totalling over 4600 sightings.
-As residents of Arizona, we selected this topic as a fun and interesting way to show the data visualization, machine learning, database and other data analytic skills we have learned throughout the bootcamp.
+As residents of Arizona, we selected this topic as a fun and interesting way to show the data visualization, machine learning, database and other data analytic skills we have learned throughout the bootcamp as well as explore a topic that pertains to our home state.

 ## Data Questions
 * Does the amount of UFO sightings in Arizona increase at a similar rate as the population growth in Arizona cities?